 Electrical Machines and Drives

-With an outstanding track record for innovation, and for promoting the commercial exploitation of its research findings, the Electrical Machines and Drives (EMD) group is particularly well-known for its pioneering research on permanent magnet machines and drives for applications ranging from automotive, aerospace, renewable energy, marine, industrial, to consumer product sectors.
+With an outstanding track record for innovation and successful commercialisation the Electrical Machines and Drives group is known for its pioneering research on permanent magnet machines and drives for applications used in automotive, aerospace, renewable energy and consumer product sectors.

-The group has helped to achieve many synergies in terms of the demand for higher power densities, increased energy efficiency, improved reliability and reduced maintenance, and greater functionality.
+The Electrical Machines & Drives (EMD) group has helped to achieve many synergies in terms of the demand for higher power densities, increased energy efficiency, improved reliability and reduced maintenance, and greater functionality.

 The expertise, research and design strengths of the EMD Group are demonstrated by the research awards the Group have won which have been in excess of £42m over the last ten years (2009-19) from a mix of government funded research and industry.